Maltese bureaucracy putting Ukrainian children’s education in limbo

 She said that upon receiving the temporary protection status, she contacted the Ministry of Education in order to query on the school registration process for her daughter.
 Nina was asked to provide a list of documents online, which she did immediately.

-After two weeks, she received an SMS confirming that the registration was successful, however the school kept coming back asking her, each time asking her to provide additional documents.
+After two weeks, she received an SMS confirming that the registration was successful, however she was not informed of the name of the school nor of the starting date.
+Despite the SMS confirmation, Nina received an email requesting her to provide additional documents.

+She complied and provided all the documents requested, after which the Ministry scheduled her an appointment with the school principal.
+After the meeting, the school kept asking for an average of a new document a week.

 One of the documents she was asked to provide, was the permission from the other parent, for the child to attend school.
 This was not possible to acquire, since her husband is in Ukraine.
 After consulting with the Ukrainian Consulate, she managed to get the document waivered.